Vyral/base-template/_posts/2019-08-12-how-many-homes-buyers-view-before-choosing.md

 In general, you’re probably going to look at fewer homes in person than you think.
 With all the information available out there, **98% of buyers begin hunting for homes online**, meaning you’ll see several homes before you and I will go to visit your top choices in person.

-For every home you step foot inside, you’ll probably weed out 30 to 50 online listings that didn’t make the cut.
+For every home you set foot inside, you’ll probably weed out 30 to 50 online listings that didn’t make the cut.
 Over the years, we’ve found that **we tend to look at about seven homes in person with our clients before they actually place an offer.** Mind you, being above or below that number doesn’t mean you’re bad or good—there are always extenuating circumstances.

 {% include pullquote.html %}